 The Institute of Oceanology of the Polish Academy of Sciences in Sopot has been conducting citizen science projects for several years.

-Volunteers, using an established method, search for plastic particles in the sand in river banks and beaches of the Baltic Sea.
+Volunteers, using an established methods, search for plastic particles in the sand in beaches of the Baltic Sea.
 There is no need to explain to you how big a threat plastics pose to nature.
 Monitoring their occurrence allows us to create solutions aimed at reducing this problem.

 We invite you to participate in these actions.